martinguerrero89/Tidy-Data-Project/README.md

 url= "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"

-***Pleas verify the folder has the original name "UCI HAR Dataset" and that it is placed in the working directory, otherwise the code won't work.***
+***Please verify the folder has the original name "UCI HAR Dataset" and that it is placed in the working directory, otherwise the code won't work.***

 After Downloading the data run the "run_analysis.R" file available in this repo